Meetings & Learning

 2 YEAR KNOWLEDGE CHECK-IN (KCI)

 Beginning in 2019, gastroenterologists have the option to enter into a 2-year testing scenario in place of the traditional 10 year long-form exam.
-The GI KCI is available in March 2019 (registration closed) and on Sept.
-4 or 12, 2019.
-Registration for the September KCI is open until July 15.
+The GI KCI is available on March 5 or 6, 2021, and on Oct.
+9 or 12, 2021.
+Registration begins Dec.
+1, 2020.

 Meeting MOC Requirements

 ABIM will honor all certifications already issued, and diplomates who received certifications that are valid indefinitely will remain certified (assuming you hold a current and valid license).
 Those who are grandfathered will not be required to take the exam to remain certified.

 However, regardless of when you were initially certified, ABIM and ABMS will begin reporting whether or not physicians are “Participating” or “Not Participating in MOC”.
 In order to remain meeting MOC requirements you must take the following steps:

 - 1. Sign in to ABIM.org to activate your program.

 - 2. Meet the point requirements of the MOC program.

 - 3. Take and pass the MOC exam in Gastroenterology by Dec.
 31, 2023.

 Grandfathers who miss any of the MOC program requirements will be reported as Certified, Not Meeting MOC Requirements.
 They will not be reported as Not Certified for failing to meet MOC requirements.